Skip to main contentSkip to footer

 Biography

-Malcolm is professor of radiology and medical education at Brighton and Sussex Medical School (BSMS), and prior to this appointment (July 2022) he was the director of imaging education at BSMS, leading all aspects of radiology and imaging anatomy education in the undergraduate course.
-He trained at the Royal Free Hospital School of Medicine and at University College London.
+Malcolm is professor of radiology and medical education at Brighton and Sussex Medical School (BSMS) leading all aspects of radiology and imaging anatomy education in the undergraduate course.
+He is the academic lead for medical school admissions and the deputy Phase 3 (year 5) lead.

-During higher training he undertook a fellowship in Interventional Radiology at the University of British Columbia, Canada.
+He trained at the Royal Free Hospital School of Medicine and at University College London.During higher training he undertook a fellowship in Interventional Radiology (IR) at the University of British Columbia, Canada.
 Malcolm is a consultant interventional radiologist at University Hospitals Sussex, where he has worked at both Brighton and Worthing hospitals since 2005.
-He specialises in vascular, hepatobiliary and uro-gynae procedures and leads the interventional radiology service at Worthing and Chichester hospitals.
-He sits on the council of the British Society of Interventional Radiology as the lead for Clinical Excellence.
+He specialises in vascular, hepatobiliary and uro-gynae procedures and was the lead Interventional Radiologist in the Trust between 2011 and 2019.
+In 2023 he was appointed to chair the Royal College of Radiologists IR committee leading the development of IR education, training and clinical practice across the UK.
+He sits on the council of the British Society of Interventional Radiology.

-Outside medicine, Malcolm is a keen musician, playing the violin and piano, and until recently was the conductor of the Hampstead Symphonia and Chorus.
+Outside medicine, Malcolm is a keen musician, playing the violin and piano, and previously was the conductor of the Hampstead Symphonia and Chorus.
 He is a keen (amateur!) classical composer, and has had a number of orchestral and choral compositions performed.
 Malcolm is a keen advocate of the public understanding of science and classical music and lectures at many festivals.
 He is a keen mountain biker and cricketer, and is a qualified skiing instructor.

 Research